Container shipping and containers in a port

 Leader viewing a digital dashboard with KPIs and productivity metrics.jpg

-3: Realize that freight in transit to East and Gulf Coast ports will be drastically delayed
+3: Realize that freight in transit to East and Gulf Coast ports would be drastically delayed

-The ILA strike will shut down container ports from Maine to Texas across the East and Gulf Coasts.
-It will impact major ports including Charleston, Houston, Miami, New Jersey, New York, and Savannah.
-Click on the port city names to see their daily updates and contingency planning reports related to the ILA strike.
-Many are expanding hours and offering extended gate times, so check these links frequently.
+Future ILA strikes would shut down container ports from Maine to Texas across the East and Gulf Coasts.
+It would impact major ports including Charleston, Houston, Miami, New Jersey, New York, and Savannah

-Freight in transit to these entry points will be severely delayed:
+Freight in transit to these entry points in future could be severely delayed:

-• Ships won’t be able to dock and unload until the strike is resolved.
+• Ships would not be able to dock and unload until the strike is resolved.

-• Expect follow-on delays as ports clear the backlog even after ILA members return to work.
+• Expect follow-on delays as ports cleared the backlog even after ILA members return to work.

 • Prepare for delays in goods entering the U.S. marketplace, and advise your retailers and supply chain partners accordingly.